Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: Experiments and Numerical Results

 \section{Experiments and Numerical Results}

-Simulations are carried out in this part to evaluate the effectiveness of the proposed NOMASC system.
+Simulations are carried out in this part to assess the effectiveness of the proposed NOMASC system.
 The quantization and modulation processes are illustrated first.
-Meanwhile, a series of experiments are conducted under different channel types and settings, comparing NOMASC to several baseline methods to demonstrate its superiority and robustness.
+Meanwhile, a series of experiments are conducted under different channel types and settings, to compare the NOMASC with several baseline methods to demonstrate its superiority and robustness.